-For example, Papeteries de Clairefontaine has been present in the village of Étival-Clairefontaine (Vosges) since 1858 and employs more than 500 people.
+For example, Papeteries de Clairefontaine has been present in the village of Étival-Clairefontaine (Vosges) since 1858 and employs 535 people.
 Over time, close bonds have been formed with the surrounding cities and villages.

 Over the past thirty years, the Group's growth has in part been due to acquisitions of other companies.
 They are most often kept in the same location with a focus on specialising in their core profession.
-As such, in France, 80% of the Group's employees work at 19 plants located outside the greater Paris region.
+As such, in France, over 80% of employees work at sites located outside the greater Paris region.